-In contrast to the Application Owner who has full rights on the resulting deployment model, other participants might be subjects to security restrictions with respect to certain application parts.
-For example, access to the dataset provided by the Dataset Provider might need to be restricted to some of the involved parties.
-Similarly, the Data Scientist might want to impose a certain set of security requirements on the provided algorithm.
-Since the final infrastructure must include all corresponding sub-parts that were provided directly or indirectly by other participants, the Infrastructure Modeler is responsible for preparation and shipping of the finalized deployment model to the Application Owner who is then able to create new instances of the application on demand.
+While the Application Owner has full rights on the resulting deployment model, other participants might be subject to security restrictions.
+For example, access to the dataset provided by the Dataset Provider might need to be restricted to some of the parties.
+Similarly, the Data Scientist might want to specify security requirements on the provided algorithm.
+Since the final infrastructure must include all corresponding sub-parts that were provided directly or indirectly by participants, the Infrastructure Modeler is responsible for preparation and shipping of the finalized deployment model to the Application Owner who is then able to create new instances of the application on demand.